What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 Batu Caves

-The new capital of Malaysia - the city of Putrajaya
+The new capital of Malaysia is Putrajaya

 City landmarks of Kuala Lumpur, Malaysia

-Petronas towers and parkKLCC
+Petronas Towers and ParkKLCC

 Perdana Botanical Garden and National Monument